 You are here

-At Kansas Joint & Spine Specialists, our specialty-trained elbow doctors in Wichita and Arkansas City are experts in providing evaluation and treatment for elbow injuries and conditions.
+At Kansas Joint & Spine Specialists, our specialty-trained elbow doctor in Wichita and Anthony is an expert in providing evaluation and treatment for elbow injuries and conditions.

 When a patient is coping with elbow pain, whether it is due to a sports injury, such as tennis elbow, another type of tendon injury, or arthritis, an elbow doctor can offer their skills and knowledge.
 Because they have specialized training, they can offer a deep level of expertise that allows them to give advice to a patient about his or her elbow problems, and then follow up with skilled medical care.

 Depending on the patient, the treatment the elbow doctor recommends may be noninvasive or minimally invasive, such as a medication therapy or physical therapy.
 Other times, surgery is the best choice.
 Elbow physicians can perform a variety of elbow surgeries, such as a surgery called cubital tunnel release.
 This surgery relieves pressure on the ulnar nerve of those with a painful elbow condition called cubital tunnel syndrome.